 Manufacture Your Day by CONSIDERING THIS IMPORTANT YEAR-END THOUGHT

-Since most of my clients are in shut-down mode, I have decided to “shut-down” for a week as well.
+Since most of my clients are in shut-down mode and since I am planning to go skiing with my family in Austria this year, I have decided to “shut-down” until January 3rd.

-It’s a creativity and planning break to return fully present and with renewed energy on January 3rd for you and your team(s).
+It’s my personal creativity and planning break.
+I will return fully present and with renewed energy on January 6th for you and your team(s).

 My family and I celebrate Christmas but because I have a multicultural audience with many different religions, I would like to wish you whatever makes you happy and fills your heart with joy.
-Just don’t hope you will get this from material things.
+Please don’t hope you will get happiness and joy from material things.
 Spend time with the people you love and tell them that you love them.

 Having said this, the holidays can also be a very sad time for many.
 If you spend the holidays alone like I did on Christmas Eve in 2008, simply see it as a challenge to overcome and make a plan.

 This was my action plan: I went for a run in the morning, I cooked myself a nice dinner, I opened a good bottle of wine, I watched the Christmas movie “Holiday”, I was grateful that I was healthy, I was happy that I didn’t have to buy any gifts, and I went to Christmas Mass at 10 pm.